elModo7/WakeOnLAN-Web-API/README.md

  - Solaris

+## Add WoL_API as startup service for Unix

+Position yourself at the **init.d** folder:

+    cd /etc/init.d/

+Paste the contents of the file in this repo named **wolapi_linux_service_template** into a file named **wolapi**.

+Execute the following commands as **root**:

+    chmod +x wolapi
+    chown root wolapi
+    chgrp root wolapi
+    update-rc.d wolapi defaults
+    systemctl daemon-reload

+You should now have a service called **wolapi** running that will start on boot.

 ## Final Thoughts

 > There are may be **many ways** to power on your devices when you are not at home, but we developed **our own solution** for this task that just works and **_provides a high security while having full control over it_**.

+## Sources & Inspirations

+Native Java WoL packets *(0.1.2)* based on: https://github.com/Cyecize/Remote-Wake-On-Lan-Web